Mr-Black/mr-black.github.com/_posts/2013-01-06-hello-world.md

 ***
 Who?
 ----
-Yo, dawg.
+Hey there.
 I am Michael Barnes.
 I am a computer science major at Virginia Tech, and I decided to write a blog.

 What?
 -----